-In 2014, the IGS analysis centers provided products for the second IGS reprocessing campaign (repro2).
-The CDDIS will provide support through upload of files from the ACs and online archive of these products (/gnss/products/WWW/repro2).
+In 2015, the IGS analysis centers completed the upload of products for the second IGS reprocessing campaign (repro2).
+The CDDIS provided support through upload of files from the ACs and online archive of these products (/gnss/products/WWW/repro2).

 3.3 Real-Time Activities